maupilia/SRT/sphinx/GeneralProcedures/pointing-focus.rst

 ======================

 The pointing and focus optimization requires the Total Power backend.
-Set first the parameters of the Total Power, then proceed with the pointing and focus procedutes described below.
+Set first the parameters of the Total Power, then proceed with the pointing and focus procedures described below.

 Total Power setup